Skip to main content

 Out-of-SampleYou lock those rules and test them on fresh, unseen data that comes right after.This reveals if your "best setup" was just lucky for that old data or has real potential.

-By repeating this walk-forward process, you mimic the real experience of taking a strategy live—constantly adjusting based on recent history and then facing the unknown immediate future.
+By repeating this walk-forward process, you mimic the real experience of taking a strategy live — constantly adjusting based on recent history and then facing the unknown immediate future.

 Q: If my backtest is profitable, does that mean I'll make money in the future?
 Not at all.
 This is the most important thing to remember.
 The past never perfectly repeats itself.
 A strategy that crushed it in 2020 might struggle in today's market.
 Think of backtesting as a way to check if your trading idea makes sense on paper and to spot obvious flaws.
 It's a tool for reducing risk, not a guarantee of profits.

 Q: Are the free backtesting tools any good, or do I need to pay?
 For most people starting out or trading as a side gig, the free tools are perfectly capable.
 Platforms like TradingView (with Pine Script) or MetaTrader's built-in tester get the job done.
-You might only need to look at paid software (like AmiBroker or Forex Tester) if you're running incredibly complex strategies across many markets or need ultra-fast, institutional-grade analysis.
+You might only need to look at paid software (like AmiBroker or Forex Tester) if you're running complex strategies across many markets or need ultra-fast, institutional-grade analysis.
 Wondering if the platform is worth your time?
 Our review, Is TradingView Worth It in 2025?, helps answer that.

 Q: What's the real difference between backtesting and paper trading?
 They're two different, but crucial, steps.